 As you start your diamond research, one of the first things you learn is to always look for a grading report.
 But… which grading report and from which lab?
-There’s hundreds of labs out there, many in different countries and with many different standards.
+There are hundreds of labs out there, many in different countries and with many different standards.
 With so many conflicting information out there, we’re here to help clear up some confusion.

 Before the 1950’s, there was no such thing as a diamond report.
 Jewelers, gemologists, or anyone in the diamond industry could decide the color, clarity, cut all willy-nilly and set prices according to their own opinions.
-When Robert Liddicoat’s diamond grading system became an international standards, that’s when the diamond industry started getting it together.
+When Robert Liddicoat’s diamond grading system became an international standard, that’s when the diamond industry started getting it together.
 Liddicoat is considered the founding father of gems and jewelry, and his work at GIA (Gemological Institute of America) has been a huge freaking deal.
-That’s why GIA is considered the top grading lab for diamonds and colored-stones, they’re like the Ferrrari of the diamond industry.
+That’s why GIA is considered the top grading lab for diamonds and colored stones, they’re like the Ferrrari of the diamond industry.

 All of us at Diamonds Forever are trained at GIA, and so we’re partial to their reports.
-We know that before a diamond receives it’s official grade, it has been graded by at least 3 highly-trained gemologists in a crazily-controlled environment.
+We know that before a diamond receives its official grade, it has been graded by at least 3 highly-trained gemologists in a crazily-controlled environment.
 The lighting, the air temperature, the microscope are all set to specific standards.
 We trust GIA’s knowledge and expertise.

 GIA is also a non-profit organization, they have no interest in the diamonds they’re grading and do not even suggest a price for the diamond.

 However, we think it wise for you to understand how GIA compares to the other big labs out there.
 Labs such as EGL (European Gemological Laboratory), AGS (American Gem Society, and HRD (Hoor Raad voor Diamant or in English, the High Diamond Council).